microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 #### Append and Delete dataset

 Now, we can consider handling deleted files.
-Basically, Hybrid Scan excludes indexed data from deleted source files by scanning all index rows and verifying whether each is coming from a deleted source data file or not.
+Basically, Hybrid Scan excludes indexed data from deleted source files by scanning all index rows and verifying whether each is coming from a deleted source file or not.
 In order to trace which source file each row is from, you need to enable linage column config before creating an index.
 Check the [configuration](https://microsoft.github.io/hyperspace/docs/ug-configuration/) page to see how lineage is enabled when creating an index.

 Due to the way Hybrid Scan enforces deletes at the query time, supporting deletes is more expensive than appended files.
-It could cause performance regression if an index has a number of deleted source data files, especially for an index which is less effective for a given query.
+It could cause performance regression if an index has a number of deleted source files, especially for an index which is less effective for a given query.
 Therefore, you need to be aware of possible regression from it.